connectrpc/conformance/docs/authoring_test_cases.md

 # Authoring test cases

-Test cases for the conformance runner are configured in YAML files and are located [here][testsuites].
+Test cases for the conformance runner are configured in YAML files and are located [here][test-suite-dir].
 Each file represents a single suite of tests.

 Authoring new test cases involves either a new file, if a new suite is warranted, or an additional test case in an